rneswold/wordlebot/README.md

 ## Progress

-As of this commit, `webster` only uses green hints.
+For this run, `webster` only used green hints.
 It can take awhile to solve the puzzle because it only makes progress when the word it chooses generates green hints.
 But even this can cause surprising results.
 For this run, the word to solve was CAMEL.
 Here's how one session went: